 The Catholic priesthood is not the only institution that has been hit with scandal.
 A recent scandal in the Evangelical Church is Ted Haggard.
 While he was the director of the National Association of Evangelicals and Pastor of the mega "New Life Church" he was in a drug and sex relationship with a gay prostitute, Mike Jones and a 20 year old guy in his congregation.
 It was devastating to his wife and family.
 It has shaken the Evangelical world and was perhaps the greatest reason the Republicans lost the midterm elections that year.

-In 2001, I heard the Evangelical radio show "Focus on the Family", hosted by psychologist and author Dr. James Dobson, discuss a crisis among Pastors of non-Catholic churches.
+In 2001, the Evangelical radio show "Focus on the Family", hosted by psychologist and author Dr. James Dobson, discussed a crisis among Pastors of non-Catholic churches.
 They reported that 21% of Evangelical/Protestant pastors had had inappropriate sexual contact with members of their congregations.
 Sixty percent (60%) of Evangelical pastors, most of whom are married, have a problem with pornography.
 In a 1984 study, 76% of pastors knew of another Evangelical pastor who had sexual intercourse with a parishioner.

 In this post Freudian world, sex scandal has hit many major institutions including, presidencies, public schools, and minor league sports.
 God save us.
 LifesiteNews reports: